Discipline Stack

 IRR vs. Equity Multiple in CRE Investment Analysis

-Internal rate of return and equity multiple measure different dimensions of investment performance — when each metric is the right lens and why they can point in opposite directions.
+Internal rate of return and equity multiple measure different dimensions of investment performance.

 Rights of First Refusal in Commercial Real Estate